GravityKit/GravityView/readme.txt

 = develop =

+* Added: A link that allows administrators to disable the "Show only approved entries" View setting from the front-end
 * Fixed: Styling of form settings dropdowns on the Gravity Forms "Forms" page

 = 2.14.4 on April 27, 2022 =